-Fighting preemption laws ::
+Fighting preemption legislation ::

-State preemption laws prohibit local governments from enacting breed-specific safety ordinances to protect their citizens and pets.
-Below are materials for advocates fighting state preemption bills.
+State preemption laws prohibit local governments from enacting restricted breed ordinances to protect public health and safety.
+Below are materials for advocates fighting state preemption legislation.

 Background and support materials

-Annual BSL estimate
+Annual estimate

 Charts and graphs